matmair/InvenTree/docs/docs/settings/error_codes.md

 ### INVE-W (InvenTree Warning)
 Warnings - These are non-critical errors which should be addressed when possible.

+#### INVE-W4
+**The %s file '%s' could not be found in the static %s directories**

+A customisation that requires a file could not be found in the specified directories.
+This probably pertains to a logo or spalsh screen.
+Check the file path and the setting.

 ### INVE-I (InvenTree Information)
 Information — These are not errors but information messages.
 They might point out potential issues or just provide information.